akbrother02/CrownStack.github.io/PULL_REQUEST_TEMPLATE.md

 - [ ] I verfiy that the content has not been copy-pasted from anywhere else.
 - [ ] I am satisfied with the output.
 - [ ] I have improved over the last month.
+- [ ] I verify the the author information is correct and my image is also included.